 The currency of choice for the third-largest world economy, USD/JPY is the second-most traded currency pair globally.
 In this article, we discuss key features of the yen and how they can be applied to your trading.

-USD/JPY is the second-most traded currency pair in the FX Market
+USD/JPY is the second-most traded currency pair in the currency market

 One of the seven major currency pairs, USD/JPY has many interesting attributes.
-Not only is USD/JPY the second-most traded currency pair globally, at 18% of FX market volume, USD/JPY is renowned for its high level of market liquidity, meaning that movements in price can be more consistent and stable when compared to other currency pairs.
+Not only is USD/JPY the second-most traded currency pair globally, USD/JPY is renowned for its high level of market liquidity, meaning that movements in price may be more consistent and stable when compared to other currency pairs.

 As an example, currency pairs like EUR/JPY and GBP/JPY have a much lower level of market liquidity, so price action is likely to be more erratic, which may be less suitable for traders with less experience.